-• Insu bordination, including deliberate failure or refusal to perform workassigned.
-Univ ifying University records or making false statements regarding University Falsifying versity records or making false statements regarding University records. se, deliberate damage, destruction, misuse, or unauthorized use of Univ versity property or the property of other employees, students, orvisitors. • Imm noral or indecent behavior. ling or unauthorized possession of University property or the propertyof er employees, students, or visitors. eatening, intimidating, harassing, coercing, abusing, insulting or otherwise rfering with another employee. • Una uthorized entry on University property while under suspension. • Viol ation of the University solicitation and distribution policy. session of firearms and dangerousweapons or materials on University perty. ept in the most severe cases, where immediate dismissal or suspension is uired, progressive discipline will be administered.
-The steps of the progressive dis scipline process: d/or Counseling (Verbal Warning) 1st Step.
+• Insubo ordination, including deliberate failure or refusal to perform workassigned. • Abuse ing University records or making false statements regarding University Falsifying rsity records or making false statements regarding University records. , deliberate damage, destruction, misuse, or unauthorized use of rsity property or the property of other employees, students, orvisitors. ral or indecent behavior. • Stealir ng or unauthorized possession of University property or the propertyof employees, students, or visitors. tening, intimidating, harassing, coercing, abusing, insulting or otherwise ering with another employee. • Unaut horized entry on University property while under suspension. • Violat ion of the University solicitation and distribution policy.
+Posses prope ssion of firearms and dangerousweapons or materials on University rty. t in the most severe cases, where immediate dismissal or suspension is ed, progressive discipline will be administered.
+The steps of the progressive disci pline process: 'or Counseling (Verbal Warning) 1st Step.
 If a problem is minor, the supervisor will discuss the problem with the employee informally.
 In the course of the discussion, the supervisor will define his/her expectations in regard to the situation and what is appropriate and/or acceptable behavior.
-Formal Warning 2nd Step.
-If a problem persists, the supervisor will usually prepare a formal written statement of the problem, including specific information/guidelines on what is expected of the employee in order for his/her job performance to be satisfactory.
-Termination 3rd Step.
+Formal Warning and Stop.
+If a problem pareists, the supervisor will usually propare a formal Termination 2nd Step.
+If a problem persists, the supervisor will usually prepare a formal written statement of the problem, including specific information/guidelines on what is expected of the employee in order for his/her job performance to be satisfactory. remination 3rd Step.
 The employee normally will be provided a written notice stating the specific reasons for termination.